-We used the latest version of the SWAN model (version 41.31) at the date of publication of this deliverable.
-However, numerical details and a complete model description, user documentation, and source code are available at the SWAN website2 for future checks and improvements.
+We used the latest version of the SWAN model (version 41.31) at this deliverable's publication date.
+However, numerical details, a complete model description, user documentation, and source code are available on the SWAN website for future checks and improvements.